 Music for Courage: "Rodo Sanka", as mentioned above, is dedicated to labor workers.
 "PUSH!" and "DNA Rhapsody" as well.

-My Beloved Smother: Ahrin's mama is described everywhere else by this and doubles as Stage Mom.
-Ahrin even has the whole solo song about her.
+My Beloved Smother: Doubling as Stage Mom, Ahrin's mama is described everywhere else as this.
+Ahrin even has a whole solo song about her.

 Mythology Gag: What comes after "Hashire!"note Run!?
 "Motto Hashire!"note More run! by Ebichu and "Mou Chotto Hashire!"note A little bit more run! by Team Syachihoko.
 The three also have Shout-Out songs with Stardust in the titles, "Stardust Serenade", "Stardust Light" and "Stardust Bowling".

 Pie in the Face: Done in the "Mirai E Susume" and "Santa-San" music videos.

 Phantom Thief: "Kaitou Shojo" is all about this.
 They're not interested in those sparkling diamonds, though.
 All they want is to steal your heart.

 Pirate Girl: The members dressed as space pirate girls in their single "Mouretsu".

 Playground Song: "Mite Mite Kocchichi".
 The lyrics are even written entirely in Kana.

-Portmanteau Couple Name: There are official duet unit groups called MomoTamai (Kanako and Shiorin) and DekoMayu (Kanako and Akarin).
-Other fan ships include AyaKanako, AhriNyasu, MomoTakagi, and so on, equal to combinations of 2 people out of 6.
+Portmanteau Couple Nameinvoked: There are official duet unit groups called MomoTamai (Kanako and Shiorin) and DekoMayu (Kanako and Akarin).
+There are also fan ships, such as AyaKanako, AhriNyasu, MomoTakagi, and so on, equal to combinations of 2 people out of 6.

 Pun-Based Title: Hoo boy, here comes Hyadain, "Mirai Bowl" to Mirrorball, "Koko Natsu" is a pun on Coconuts and its literal translation "Here's Summer", "Santa San" is all about Fun With Palindromes, "Nippon Banzai!" can be read as either banzai! or manzai and Beta in UFI's "Beta is the Best!" can mean cliche or better.